Summer 2023 Registration Guide

 Note: OSAP probation is not the same as being on academic probation with U of T.

-November Graduates
+Fall Graduates

 It is your responsibility to ensure that you meet your program and degree requirements in order to graduate.
-Using Degree Explorer, the University of Toronto's degree planning tool, students can review their academic history, and progress towards completion of both degree and program requirements.
+Using Degree Explorer, the University of Toronto's degree planning tool, students can review their academic history and progress towards completion of both degree and program requirements.

 Refunds & Cancellations